 Gokul Rajaram: It’s important to test a hypothesis without an actual product.
 The goal is to learn what customers want, even directionally, so that you can choose between a couple of different solutions.
 There are three ways I’ve seen companies do it.
 One is called “smoke testing,” which is popular among start-ups.
 Smoke testing involves creating a landing page through a no-code tool, then driving ads to it to see which ones customers engage with the most.

 The second way is concierge.
 Concierge shows the value of a product manually.
 Today, one of the most popular forms of this technique is concierge onboarding.
 One email productivity company, for example, doesn’t allow customers to sign up directly.
 Instead, they set up a 30-minute session with a concierge onboarder.
 Why?
 Because they want to show customers the value.
 Within 30 minutes, they can set a very clear goal—get to inbox zero—and accomplish it.
 They’ve seen a dramatic change in retention curves for customers, and they’ve figured out how to take more things off the concierge onboarder’s plate and build them into the product.
-The concierge onboard taught them about the problems customers were facing, so they could build a product around it.
+The concierge onboarding taught them about the problems customers were facing, so they could build a product around it.

 I call the third one “The Wizard of Oz.”
 In this technique, the customer doesn’t know there is a person in the middle.
 A good example is a company called Aardvark.
 Aardvark was a search engine that used real people instead of software to answer questions.
 They wanted to see what kinds of questions people asked and whether people came back if their question was answered.
 So Aardvark gained insights through real interactions.